deliverystack/jpw3gen/README.md

 - http://localhost:8000

-Issues:

-- I want to move the HTML to a separate template.html file at the root of the source directory.
+## Features

+- Replicate directory structure.
-- I want to make paths in URLs relative.
+- Convert .md files in source to HTML files in target.
-- No need for right column
-- No need for header
+- Generate index.html in each directory (use index.md if it exists).
+- Rewrite links to local markdown files to link to corresponding HTML files.
+- Report links to local markdown files that do not exist.
+- Use the first # or ## markdown heading in the .md file as the HTML page title, or the file path otherwise.
+- Copy every other file (except maybe styles.css and template.html).
+- Only overwrite files if binary content has changed.
+- In each HTML file, generate navigation based on directory structure.

+## Outstanding Issues

+- Add the file indicator to markdown if none is present.
-- URLs in markdowns that aren't links should be converted to links, especially if they're list items
+- Fixed?
+URLs in markdowns that aren't links should be converted to links.
-- Nav tree isn't indenting nested links or using elipses properly (http://localhost:8000/articles/2025/December/worst-mistakes.html)
+- Nav tree isn't indenting nested links or using elipses properly.
-- If there is no H1, then use the first H2.
-- Add the file indicator if none is present.
+- Open external URLs in new tabs.
-- Don't overwrite HTML or other files if binary content has not changed.
+- Don't replicate styles.css or template.html.
-- Color warnings and errors
+- Start file with ## isn't recognized as heading